Azure-Samples/azure-sdk-for-go-samples/sdk/resourcemanager/cosmos/gremlin/README.md

 - go
 products:
 - azure
-description: "These code samples will show you how to manage Cosmos DB Gremlin using Azure SDK for Golang."
+description: "These code samples will show you how to manage Gremlin resource of Cosmos DB service using Azure SDK for Golang."
 urlFragment: cosmos-gremlin
 ---

-# Getting started - Managing Cosmos DB Gremlin using Azure Golang SDK
+# Getting started - Managing Gremlin resource of Cosmos DB service using Azure Golang SDK

-These code samples will show you how to manage Cosmos DB Gremlin using Azure SDK for Golang.
+These code samples will show you how to manage Gremlin resource of Cosmos DB service using Azure SDK for Golang.

 ## Features